vlsi/mat-calcite-plugin/README.md

  The following special columns are added:

-    @THIS     | reference to current object
+    this         | reference to current object
-    @SHALLOW  | shallow heap size of current instance
-    @RETAINED | retained heap size of current instance

  The following functions can be used to work with column which represents reference:

-    get_id    | internal object identifier for referenced object get_type  | class name of referenced object toString  | textual representation of referenced object length    | length of referenced array
+    getId        | internal object identifier for referenced object getType      | class name of referenced object toString     | textual representation of referenced object shallowSize  | shallow heap size of referenced object retainedSize | retained heap size for referenced object length       | length of referenced array
-    get_by_id | extracts value for given string representation of key for referenced HashMap
+    getSize      | size of referenced collection, map or count of non-null elements in array getByKey     | extracts value for given string representation of key for referenced map getField     | obtains value of field with specified name for referenced object

 Requirements
 ------------
 Java 1.7
+Memory Analyzer Tool 1.5 or higher

 Building